- Where: The Avenue (Part of SCN5)

 There are some other planned resurfacing works on The Avenue south from Northlands Road and Dorset Street.
 These works will be completed in Spring with overnight closures, and we will update you nearer the time.

-What improvements are being made to the junction?
+What improvements have been made to the Banister Road/Lodge Road junction?

 As part of upgrading the junction to smarter technology, we will be installing durable LED bulbs that last longer and use less power.
 We are also installing quick release 'nal sockets' for the signal poles, this will significantly reduce future disruption for maintenance.
 A new faster computer running the junction will enable it to respond much quicker to demand and will synchronise with other junctions to improve flow at busy times.
 The new signals will provide remote control access to allow us to override the settings for events and other incidents.
 The new junction will also support rapid bus lane technology to help ensure buses run on time.